zenml-io/zenml/docs/book/guidelines/migration-zero-twenty.md

 ![ZenML remote metadata before 0.20.0](../assets/migration/remote-metadata-pre-0.20.png)
 ![ZenML remote metadata after 0.20.0](../assets/migration/remote-metadata-post-0.20.png)

-{% hint style="warning" %}
-It is currently not possible to migrate the pipeline run information already stored in the existing Metadata Stores to the new ZenML paradigm.
-This unfortunately means that this information is lost when upgrading to ZenML 0.20.0.
-If it is crucial for you that you retain this information after the update, please reach out to us on [Slack](https://zenml.io/slack) and let us know.
-We're more than happy to work with you to find a solution.
-{% endhint %}

 If you're already using ZenML, aside from the above limitation, this change will impact you differently, depending on the flavor of Metadata Stores you have in your stacks: